nanoporetech/megalodon/README.rst

 Prerequisites
 -------------

-As of version 2.0, the primary Megalodon run mode requires the Guppy basecaller and as of version 2.2 Guppy version >= 4.0 is required.
+The primary Megalodon run mode requires the Guppy basecaller (version >= 4.0).
 See the `community page for download/installation instructions [login required] <https://community.nanoporetech.com/downloads>`_.

 Megalodon is a python-based command line software package.